At precisely 9 am, a sixteen-seater van pulls up in front of the Pen and Parchment Inn in Stratford-upon-Avon where I stayed the night.

 You could choose to home base either in Aix-en-Provence or Arles.
 Both have their charms and both are within easy driving distance of plenty of fabulous Provence landscapes.

 For an off-the-beaten track adventure, check out Château La Coste in the hills north of Aix-en-Provence.
 It’s a vineyard and sculpture park with a great restaurant.
-I write about our visit here.
+Another option is to take a half-day wine tour of the region.
+Here’s a GetYourGuide tour:

 There is a lot to do on the French Riviera so I suggest finding a home base and then taking day trips.
 Here are just a few of the highlights.